|

 This day in

-'Last of the great bush pilots' Russ Baker died after a career in
+history: November 15, 1958 - From the Vancouver Sun (N. Gosling) 'Last of the great bush pilots' Russ Baker died after a career in

 which he logged 15,000 hours in the air and founded his own airline.